tenzir/tenzir/web/docs/tql2/functions/where.md

 # where

-Removes list elements based on a predicate.
+Filters list elements based on a predicate.

 ```tql
 where(xs:list, capture:field, predicate:bool) -> list